 Of important note, Dubois is also a town of artists.
 Dubois has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Dubois’s character.

-Dubois’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Dubois’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Dubois has relatively fewer families with younger children, and/or college students.
 Combined, this makes Dubois a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.